Shaleeta/ShaleetaSite/DownloadButtons.md

 <br>

 ## Download Button Option #5
 Using inline CSS to create a detailed button.
-Please note that you need to add the CSS to the "head" portion of the document, and then the button is placed in the text later.
+Please note that you need to add the CSS to the "head" portion of the document, and then the button is placed in the "body" portion.

 <head>